jordan-yee/clojure-webstack/README.md

 # Overview

-This is minimal-ish example implementation of a full stack web server using a select set of the latest (as of 2023) leading Clojure/Script libraries & practices.
+This is a template / reference implementation for a full stack web server that uses a select set of the latest (as of 2023) leading Clojure/Script libraries & practices.

+The goal is to provide a good baseline from which to build a small to mid-size full-stack web application.
+Getting a smooth development workflow takes quite a bit of setup.
+This project's primary goal is to start you in a place where the core technology setup work is done so that you can start cranking out the actual application you want to build.
+It intentionally stops short of key decisions like what database to use, how authentication/authorization should be implemented, and what client UI framework or style system to use.

+Developer Experience Goals:
+- Support REPL Driven Development with `clojure.tools.namespace/refresh` support
+- Support Test Driven Development with a live test runner (Kaocha)
+- Support hot code reloading & first-class npm library support with ShadowCLJS
+- Include the key tools or libraries that all Clojure-based web application projects use or wish they used
+- Provide enough structure to make it obvious where to put application-specific code or configuration

+Key Components Include:
+- deps.edn-based server project with:
+  - clojure.tools.namespace/refresh - REPL code reloading
+  - Mount                           - Stateful component management
+  - Ring                            - Interface for HTTP web server
+  - Jetty                           - Web Server
+  - Reitit                          - Routing
+  - Malli                           - Schemas
+  - Kaocha                          - Testing
+- ShadowCLJS-based client project with:
+  - Reagent                         - ReactJS wrapper
+  - Re-frame                        - State management

+TODO: Convert into an actual template...

 To use this project as a template, first clone it, then you can rename the project namespace prefix using `clojure.tools.namespace.move/move-ns` from